janLolen/musi-Manka/README.md

-# Translations

-Rivals of Aether: Started
+# musi Manka kepeken sitelen pona

-Minecraft: Based on the official translation and on jan Poman's sitelen pona version.
-Complete, but may have mistakes
+Based on the official translation and on jan Poman's sitelen pona version.
+May have mistakes.
+Some things are changed.

 Minecraft Fabric mods:
 - Chat heads: Complete